hamptonpieryc/website/content/docs/club-rules.md

 may decide to refer the application to the GMC, in which case the decision is by a simple majority.

-**4.11.1** Membership of the Club shall be open to anyone interested in the objectives of the Club regardless of sex, age, disability, ethnicity, nationality, sexual orientation, religion or other beliefs.
+**4.11.1** Membership of the Club shall be open to anyone interested in the objectives of the Club regardless of gender, age, disability, ethnicity, nationality, sexual orientation, religion or other beliefs.
 Membership may however be limited according to available facilities on a nondiscriminatory basis.